grislyeye/grislyeye.com/content/blog/spark-lifepath-system/spark-lifepath-system.md

 ![Cover of Gloriana](./content/blog/spark-lifepath-system/gloriana.png "Cover of Gloriana")

-One of the ideas I've been throwing about is "Tables For Everything," as an aid for improvisation, but also for naturalism.
-When I say tables for everything, I mean for all elements of my setting: rumours, locations, NPCs, etc. Every is tabulated so that it can be randomly selected, at a moments notice during a game, or more importantly (at least for me) for prep.
+One of the ideas I've been throwing about is "Tables For Everything," as an aid for improvisation and naturalism.
+When I say tables for everything, I mean for all elements of my setting: rumours, locations, NPCs, etc. Everything is tabulated so that it can be randomly selected at a moments notice during play or prep.

 Situations, characters and other details are interpreted from the roll of a dice.

 Another principle I'm chewing over is that "All Rolls Should Stand."
 When I choose to roll, I never ignore or re-roll results.
 It keeps my honest.
 I may reintepret results, but I always use the core concepts.
 I feel it maintains a sense of realism, a sense of depth, a sense of a larger world, and sends the action into strange, new angles.